SeldonIO/seldon-core/docs-gb/wrappers/r.md

-# Packaging an R model for Seldon Core using s2i (incubating)
+# Packaging an R model for Seldon Core using s2i

+{% hint style="warning" %}
+This wrapper plays examplary role only and is not production ready.
+{% endhint %}

 In this guide, we illustrate the steps needed to wrap your own R model in a docker image ready for deployment with Seldon Core using [source-to-image app s2i](https://github.com/openshift/source-to-image).